ocaml/opam/master_changes.md

 ## Lint
   * [NEW] Add W74 to detect `pin-depends` packages that are neither present in the `depends` nor `depopts` field [#6317 @rjbou - fix #5795]
+  * Enable lint E63 that checks for availability guard in case an opam file contains a subpath [#6438 @rjbou @kit-ty-kate]

 ## Repository
   * Accurately tag `curl` download command when loaded from global config file [#6270 @rjbou]